Skip to main content

 Black Lives Matter

 The Republican Party has been obstructionist for years.
-They do not govern, they do not promote the general welfare, they obstruct.
+They do not govern, they do not promote the general welfare, they obstruct – and now, they are quislings who have turned over the Legislative branch of our government to the Putin Branch of the Executive Office.

-If you vote for a Republican – any Republican – you are voting against your own self-interests, against infrastructure, against science, against women, against any person who does not identify as a billionaire.
+If you vote for a Republican – any Republican – you are voting for traitors.
+You are voting against your own self-interests, against infrastructure, against science, against women, against any person who does not identify as a billionaire.

 You’re voting against yourself.